 Cake Portion Guide – Different Sized Tier Combinations

-To figure out what size of tiers you should use for a big event or wedding, I highly recommend reviewing a cake portion guide, like this!
+To figure out what size of tiers you should use for a big event or wedding, I highly recommend reviewing a cake portion guide, like the one below!
 It shares the number of servings of different sized tiered cakes.

 This cake portion guide also shows combinations of different sized tiers, which is extremely helpful.